Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 \textbf{\alex{Superlensing by combining negative refraction and metalens concepts.}} Lemoult \textit{et al.} introduced the concept of metalens~\cite{lemoult2010resonant}, an arrangement of sub-wavelength resonators that allow to convert the evanescent components of a source into propagating waves ~\cite{lemoult2010resonant,lemoult2011acoustic}.
 Initially coupled to a time-reversal mirror in order to produce sub-wavelength focusing at the source location, our idea is here to couple the metalens concept to the negative refraction phenomenon.
 Time reversal and negative refraction are actually intimately linked processes~\cite{pendry2008time}.
-Nevertheless, one main difference is that the object and imaging planes are distinct in a negative refraction scheme: The evanescent component of the object wave-field is thus recombined at another imaging plane \cite{krishnan2001evanescently}.
+Nevertheless, a first difference is that the object and imaging planes are distinct in a negative refraction scheme.
+Unlike time-reversal that implies back-focusing on the source, the evanescent components of the object wave-field should be here recombined in an imaging plane~\cite{krishnan2001evanescently}.
+The second difference lies in the nature of the metalens.
+While time reversal experiments rely on a resonant metalens in order to encode the spatial details of the source in time~\cite{lemoult2010resonant,lemoult2011acoustic}, the negative refraction superlens here only requires an efficient converter of the evanescent components of the source into propagating waves.

-In this paper, the following strategy is adopted: \al{Introducing} two identical metalenses in the vicinity of the object and imaging planes (see Fig.~ \ref{fig:SchemaCroissantAndPC}c).
+In this paper, the following strategy is thus adopted: \al{Introducing} two metalenses in the vicinity of the object and imaging planes (see Fig.~ \ref{fig:SchemaCroissantAndPC}c).
 The first metalens will convert the evanescent components of the object into propagating waves. \alex{The corresponding} wave-field is reproduced in an imaging plane thanks to a negatively refracting slab.
-By virtue of spatial reciprocity theorem, the second metalens in the imaging plane shall back-convert the propagating waves into the evanescent components of the object in this imaging plane.
+By virtue of spatial reciprocity theorem, the second metalens in the imaging plane should be made central symmetric to the first one with respect to the center of the device.
+Only on this condition will the second metalens back-convert the negatively refracted waves into the evanescent components of the object in the imaging plane.